Aditya Birla Sun Life Insurance Company Limited

 ULIPs are the only insurance policies that generate returns by investing in the stock market.
 So, these returns are linked to the stock market - unlike traditional life insurance plans.

-What Happens When you Invest In A ULIP?
+What Happens When You Invest In A ULIP?

 1. ULIPs help your money grow because of their ‘compounding effect’.
 You invest money in stock market funds of your choice, and in return, you get good returns because of the compounding nature of the investment, especially over a long period of time.
 Your earnings are reinvested in the funds, which generates further returns.
 The longer you invest, the higher your returns.